diambra/docs/content/gettingStarted/_index.en.md

 ##### Basic Script

-The most straightforward and simple script to use DIAMBRA Arena is reported below (also found in the examples as `diambra_arena_gist.py`).
-It features a random agent playing Dead Or Alive ++, but it represents the general interaction shema to be used for every game and context of DIAMBRA Arena.
+The most straightforward and simple script to use DIAMBRA Arena is reported below.
+It features a random agent playing Dead Or Alive ++, and it represents the general interaction schema to be used for every game and context of DIAMBRA Arena.

 ```python
 # DIAMBRA Arena module import